mattlastovka/mattlastovka/README.md

 - 👋 Hi, I’m @mattlastovka
-- 🌱 I’m currently a 4th year undergraduate student at The Ohio State University studying physics and astrophysics
+- 🌱 I’m currently a 1st year graduate student in Astronomy at the University of Maryland
 - 👀 I’m interested exoplanets
 <!--- 💞️ I’m looking to collaborate on ... --->
-- 📫 How to reach me: lastovka.5@osu.edu
+- 📫 How to reach me: mlastovk@umd.edu

 <!---
 mattlastovka/mattlastovka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.